joaoanes/react-natively-talk/talk-slides/rn.md

 ## Evaluation criteria
-1. How is your code written/represented? <!-- .element: class="fragment" -->
+1. How is your application flow written/represented? <!-- .element: class="fragment" -->
 1. How is your code ran, and by what? <!-- .element: class="fragment" -->
 1. Who renders the user interface, and how? <!-- .element: class="fragment" -->